-Today, I wanted to reply back to a question that I got on the blog.
+Today, I wanted to reply to a question I got on the blog.

 Here’s what Deborah asked of me:

-Rick what is happening in the video demo with the other leg?
-It appears to me that you have to over flex the other knee while rolling forward and back.
-I won’t be able to do this with my clients who have knee pathology because it requires way too much flexion of the other knee.
+Rick, what is happening in the video demo with the other leg?
+It appears to me that you have to over-flex the other knee while rolling forward and back.
+I won’t be able to do this with my clients who have knee pathology because it requires too much flexion of the other knee.
 Generally, both knees are problematic.
 Can you explain why you show it this way?

-The exercise that we are talking about is, I have my client sitting and let’s say that this is the knee that has been replaced in the knee replacement.
-What I was getting them to do is to lean forward and increase that flexion of the knee so I can bring it back and then get them to lean forward and increase that flexion of the knee.
+The exercise we are talking about is, I have my client sitting, and let’s say that this is the knee that has been replaced in the knee replacement.
+I was getting them to lean forward and increase that flexion of the knee so I could bring it back and then get them to lean forward and increase that knee flexion.

-Now, Deborah’s comment was, this is how I usually end up having the knee.
-The reason why I end up doing the exercise this way is because a lot of times when it relates to knee replacements one knee is replaced at a time as opposed to both.
-So they replaced one and see how it goes and they end up replacing the second.
+Deborah’s comment was, this is how I usually end up having the knee.
+I end up doing the exercise this way because often when it relates to knee replacements, one knee is replaced at a time as opposed to both.
+So they replaced one and saw how it went, ending up replacing the second.

-What I can do if both of the knees are problematic, is I can go from a straight position and I can bring in a ball.
+If both of the knees are problematic, I can go from a straight position and can bring in a ball.

-I can also move that ball closer to me to make it more challenging, so bringing it back working on that flexion and then straightening out.
+I can also move that ball closer to me to make it more challenging, so bringing it back, working on that flexion, and then straightening it out.
 Pulling that heel back and working on that flexion.
 And this opposite knee, the other knee, is more in a straight position.

-I have them both straight with good alignment of the leg, pulling that heel back to the comfortable point that is the pain free point.
-Straightening and coming back up and I can keep the other leg straight as much as I can.
+I have them both straight with good alignment of the leg.
+Straightening and coming back up, I can keep the other leg straight as much as possible.
+Pulling that heel back to the comfortable point that is the pain-free point.

-To make it more challenging, I can bring the ball closer to me and pull it towards me and end up getting more flexion in that knee.
+To make it more challenging.
+I can bring the ball closer and pull it towards me and get more flexion in that knee.

-Now if that ends up being too much of an issue or they just can’t do it, the next option that I can do is I can move to a bed.
-I recommend that they get on the bed, it’s a lot easier to get on and off the bed compared to on and off the floor.
+Now, if that ends up being too much of an issue or they can’t do it, the next option that I can do is I can move to a bed.
+I recommend they get on the bed; it’s much easier to get on and off the bed than on and off the floor.

-Once again I am going to use that ball, legs are straight and I can put my hands where I want, and I am getting them to pull that heel towards the seat and straighten out.
+Once again, I am going to use that ball, my legs are straight, and I can put my hands where I want, and I am getting them to pull that heel towards the seat and straighten out.
 Again, pull that heel towards the seat and straighten out.

-Now this left knee I can keep it wherever I want, whatever is a comfortable position.
+Now, this left knee I can keep wherever I want, whatever is a comfortable position.
 It could be slightly bent or perfectly straight.
 I can put a pillow underneath it for support.
 I am making the exercise more challenging by moving the ball closer to my seat.
-I am bringing the heel towards the seat and straightening out and working towards that flexion.
+Then I brought the heel towards the seat, straightened out, and worked towards that flexion.

-So there you go, thank you very much Deborah for the question.
-I hope that helps out and explains why I chose that exercise and why I do that exercise, and giving you two options that you can recommend or give to your clients or you can do it for yourself when it comes to a knee replacement exercise.
+So there you go; thank you very much, Deborah, for the question.
+I hope that helps out and explains why I chose that exercise.
+And why I do that exercise and give you two options that you can recommend.
+Or give it to your clients, or you can do it yourself when it comes to a knee replacement exercise.

-If you are watching this on YouTube, head up above and hit subscribe, and what that will do is every couple of days you will get a video from me where we kind of talk about injuries, pain, and exercise.
+If you watch this on YouTube, head above and subscribe.
+And what that will do is you will get a video from me every couple of days.
+Where we kind of talk about injuries, pain, and exercise.

-If you are looking for a pain relieving program to help you overcome your knee replacement pain, check out the program that I use which is called Knee Replacement Handbook.
+Suppose you are looking for a pain-relieving program to help you overcome your knee replacement pain.
+Check out the Knee Replacement Handbook program that I use.
 You can get the Knee Replacement Handbook over at KneeReplacementHandbook.com.